Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Abstract

 \section{Abstract}

 To build commercial robots, skid-steering mechanical design is of increased popularity due to its manufacturing simplicity and unique mechanism.
-However, these also cause significant challenges on software and algorithm design, especially for pose estimation (i.e., determining the robot's rotation and position), which is the prerequisite of autonomous navigation.
-While the general localization algorithms have been extensively studied in research communities, there are still fundamental problems that need to be resolved for localizing skid-steering robots that change their orientation with a skid.
+However, these also cause significant challenges on software and algorithm design, especially for the pose estimation (i.e., determining the robot's rotation and position) of skid-steering robots, since they change their orientation with an inevitable skid.
 To tackle this problem, we propose a probabilistic sliding-window estimator dedicated to skid-steering robots, using measurements from a monocular camera, the wheel encoders, and optionally an inertial measurement unit (IMU).
-Specifically, we explicitly model the kinematics of skid-steering robots by both track instantaneous centers of rotation (ICRs) and correction factors, which are capable of compensating for the complexity of track-to-terrain interaction, the imperfectness of mechanical design, terrain conditions and smoothness, and so on.
-To prevent performance reduction in robots' lifelong missions, the time- and location- varying kinematic parameters are estimated online along with pose estimation states in a tightly-coupled manner.
+Specifically, we explicitly model the kinematics of skid-steering robots by both track instantaneous centers of rotation (ICRs) and correction factors, which are capable of compensating for the complexity of track-to-terrain interaction, the imperfectness of mechanical design, terrain conditions and smoothness, etc. To prevent performance reduction in robots' long-term missions, the time- and location- varying kinematic parameters are estimated online along with pose estimation states in a tightly-coupled manner.
 More importantly, we conduct in-depth observability analysis for different sensors and design configurations in this paper, which provides us with theoretical tools in making the correct choice when building real commercial robots.
 In our experiments, we validate the proposed method by both simulation tests and real-world experiments, which demonstrate that our method outperforms competing methods by wide margins.

+\bfseries\textit{Note to Practitioners}--- This paper was motivated by the problem of long-term pose estimation of the commonly commercial-used skid-steering robots with only low-cost sensors.
+Skid-steering robots change their orientation with a skid, which poses a significant challenge for pose estimation when using the wheel encoders.
+We propose to online estimate the robot's kinematics, which succeeds in compensating for the complexity of track-to-terrain interaction, due to the slippage, the imperfectness of mechanical design, terrain conditions and smoothness.
+It is critical to estimate the kinematics and poses jointly to prevent performance reduction in robots' long-term missions.
+We further theoretically analyze whether the kinematics parameters can be estimated under different sensor configurations, and find out the special degrade motions that make the parameters unobservable.